|

 Mr J Goodman for Defendants

 MCDERMOTT, AJ: This matter comes before the court as an Application for Judicial Review.
-It arose a refusal by the the Export Licensing Officer in the Department of Trade and Industry to approve of 3 ports for log exports, on 5 November 1986 which effectively stopped the plaintiff's operations.
+It arose from a refusal by the Export Licensing Officer in the Department of Trade and Industry to approve of 3 ports for log exports, on 5 November 1986 which effectively stopped the plaintiff's operations.

 Logging operations commenced and approximately 1,500 cubic metres of round logs were on the beach awaiting export when refusal to approve the ports (beaches) was made known.
 No explaination apart from 'as advised by Department of Forest' was given.
-On 16 November 1986Districstrict Forest Officer, Department of New Ireland Province advised the plaintiff in aer entitled 'cease Logging - Dangu Ext.
+On 16 November 1986 the District Forest Officer, Department of New Ireland Province advised the plaintiff in a letter entitled 'cease Logging - Dangu Ext.
 TRP";

 The plaintiff was forbidden to extract further logs and told to leave the extracted logs where they were.